-The Company has incurred losses and negative operating cash flows since inception and had an accumulated deficit of \$569.9 million and \$292.5 million, and working capital of \$548.7 million and \$352.9 million at December 31, 2022 and December 31, 2021, respectively.
-To date, we have derived all of our revenue and deferred revenue from the nonrefundable upfront payment we received under the Jazz Agreement and from the GSK License Agreement.
-The Company does not have any products approved for commercial sale or sources of recurring revenue.
+The Company has incurred losses and negative operating cash flows since inception and had an accumulated deficit of \$895.0 million and \$569.9 million, and working capital of \$422.7 million and

+\$548.7 million at December 31, 2023 and December 31, 2022, respectively.
+In November 2023, the FDA approved OGSIVEO (nirogacestat) for the treatment of adult patients with desmoid tumors.
+In December 2023, the Company began to generate revenue from sales of OGSIVEO in the United States, for which the Company recorded net revenue of \$5.4 million in 2023.
 The Company is subject to those risks associated with any biopharmaceutical company that has substantial expenditures for development.
 There can be no assurance that the Company's development projects will be successful, that products developed will obtain necessary regulatory approval, or that any approved product will be commercially viable.
 In addition, the Company operates in an environment of rapid technological change and is largely dependent on the services of its employees, advisors, consultants and vendors.

-The Company had cash, cash equivalents and marketable securities of \$597.0 million and \$432.7 million as of December 31, 2022 and December 31, 2021, respectively.
-Based on the Company's cash, cash equivalents and marketable securities at December 31, 2022, management estimates that its current liquidity will enable it to meet operating expenses through at least twelve months after the date that these financial statements were issued.
+The Company had cash, cash equivalents and marketable securities of \$662.6 million and \$597.0 million as of December 31, 2023 and December 31, 2022, respectively.
+Based on the Company's cash, cash equivalents and marketable securities at December 31, 2023, management estimates that its current liquidity will enable it to meet operating expenses through at least twelve months after the date that these financial statements were issued.